-Criteria: Pursuant to SAS 115, Communicating Internal Control Related Matters Identified in an Audit, we are required to report on whether the District is able to prepare financial statements in accordance with generally accepted accounting principles (GAAP).
-The preparation of financial statements in accordance with GAAP requires internal controls over both (1) recording, processing, and summarizing accounting data, and (2)

-reporting district-wide and fund financial statements, including the related footnotes.
+Criteria: We are required to report on whether the District is able to prepare financial statements in accordance with generally accepted accounting principles (GAAP).
+The preparation of financial statements in accordance with GAAP requires internal controls over both (1) recording, processing, and summarizing accounting data, and (2) reporting district-wide and fund financial statements, including the related footnotes.